soroushojagh6633/ETL-Learning/Tutorial/OPENAPIs.md

 ```
 #### Steps to extract data from JSON API:
 1. Get token for all API access from [here](https://aqicn.org/data-platform/token/#/)
-2. Request the api based on their proposed [doc](https://aqicn.org/json-api/doc/)
+2. Request the api based on their proposed [doc](https://aqicn.org/json-api/doc/) </br>
+### OpenAQ
+They aggregate physical air quality data from public data sources provided by government, research-grade and other sources. </br>
+##### Note:
+1. They do not validate or transform the data from their originating sources.
+2. Real-time data, by their nature, often have not undergone quality assurance or control processes by their originating sources.